mojaloop/mojaloop/contribute/Decision-Items.md

 ## Fraud Management
 Mojaloop has a shared fraud detection system and will document best practices for DFSPs.

+## Indivudal Payments
+The user number will be used for identification purposes; 2nd verification form is required for confirmation.

+## No Reconciliation
+Because Mojaloop is designed to enable many very small transactions in a very reliable way at low cost, we don't build in manual reconciliation into the system as this would make the system more expensive.
+The system is specifically designed to minimize counterparty risk to prevent the need for reconciliation.
+It is possible to perform reconciliation though a business process that compares DFSP and the Central ledger, but that is out of scope.

 ## Mojaloop Decimal Type
 When dealing with ISO20022 systems without rewriting amounts, we should limit the amount to a format that matches closely the XML Schema definition and doesn't allow for exponents at that can lead to potential loss of precision when talking to those external systems.
 For now for this project we should use the decimal type based on the XML Schema.